 - We will video record each of our awesome awards and email them out to the appropriate contact

 Each morning and evening, campers and staff will receive a temperature check and asked about any new symptoms.
 They will also be educated on early communication if they start feeling sick.
 If a camper starts to feel ill, they will immediately report to the camp infirmary.
 Based on their symptoms, our medical professionals will determine if the camper needs to be isolated or not.
 Our goal will be to remove campers or staff with Covid-19 symptoms from camp as soon as possible, rather than to isolate them for long periods of time.
 We will not perform or take campers to testing due to turn-around time for results.
-Parents will be notified if there was a confirmed COVID-19 case at camp, and the CDC will be involved in contact tracing.
+Parents will be notified if there was a confirmed COVID-19 case at camp.

 A LITTLE ABOUT SHEPHERD'S FOLD RANCH